National Company Law Tribunal

+List of present members

+Following is the list of Hon'ble President and Sitting Members:

 Appeals

 Decisions of the tribunal may be appealed to the National Company Law Appellate Tribunal, the decisions of which may further be appealed to the Supreme Court of India on a point of law.
 The Supreme Court of India has upheld the Insolvency and Bankruptcy Code in its entirety.